Philabraham2/Project-1/README.md

 There is a 95% chance that an initial investment of $10,000 in BKL strategy, will end within the range of $ 19,024.21  and $ 42,326.91.
 This represents 90.24% to 323.26% return in a 5 year period.
 There is a 95% chance Expected Return of a $10,000 initial portfolio investing in SPY will end within the range of $ 7,019.96  and $ 38255.93.
 This represents -29.81% to 282.55% return in a 5 year period.
+Based on the results of MC simulation, our portfolio is on average more likely to perform better than the S&P 500 for the next 5 years.
 ## Sharpe Ratio

 ![sharpe ratio](./Images/sharperatioBLK_SP500.png)